Aquib489/htmlxify/CONTRIBUTING.md

-# Contributing to HTMLx
+# Contributing to htmlxify

-Thank you for your interest in contributing to HTMLx!
+Thank you for your interest in contributing to htmlxify!
 Here's how you can help:

 ## Getting Started

 1. **Fork** the repository
-2. **Clone** your fork: `git clone https://github.com/Aquib489/htmlx.git`
+2. **Clone** your fork: `git clone https://github.com/YOUR_USERNAME/htmlxify.git`
 3. **Create a branch**: `git checkout -b feature/your-feature-name`
 4. **Make changes** and commit: `git commit -am "Add your feature"`
 5. **Push**: `git push origin feature/your-feature-name`